thesnakeguy/H3Diversitymap/README.md

 ***

 ### Features
-* Flexible Input: Reads species occurrence data from a specified CSV file.
+* Flexible Input: Reads species occurrence data from a specified CSV file (longitude, latitude and species should be present).

 * H3 Hexagon Integration: Utilizes the H3 geospatial indexing system to discretize the map into hexagons of a chosen resolution.